DEALING WITH CROWDS and MINIMIZING YOUR IMPACT:

 - Waiting in line at the Wilderness Desk.
 There is typically a long early-morning line at the Wilderness Desk consisting of hikers picking up their walk-in canyoneering and backpacking permits.

-- Crowds along the most popular trails, especially Angels Landing and the Zion Narrows.
+- Crowds along the most popular trails, especially Emerald Pools and the Zion Narrows.
 Sometimes it's very difficult to get away from crowds when you are doing a hike that is featured in every "Top 10 Hikes You Need to Do Before You Die" list.

 Alternatives to Fighting the Crowds: